Learning Git

 Git Tutorial - Liao Xuefeng’s Website

-How to connect local repo with GitHub - CSDN
+How to Connect a Local Repository to GitHub - CSDN Blog

 Making .gitignore changes take effect